HLR/SpRL/src/main/scala/edu/tulane/cs/hetml/nlp/sprl/Triplets/README.md

 BM+C+I_classifier_align_perp    71.691     66.102     68.783     885        816
 ```

+### Setting models
+You can use the `Triplets/tripletConfigurator.scala` to set the configuration of the train and test models.

+ [BM] is the baseline model and is set using `val model = FeatureSets.BaseLine` and disable using images and preposition classifiers
+ `val usePrepositions = false` and `var populateImages = false`

+\TODO: explain the parameters in the configuration file here or in the code itself.

 ## References
 [1] Taher Rahgooy, Umar Manzoor, and Parisa Kordjamshidi. "??".
 In preparation